Orsus Zoktavir, The Butcher of Khardov

 - Affected warrior model/unit gains +2 ARM and immunity to blast damage.

-- Vengeful - Upkeep spell that grants Retaliatory Strike to a faction model.
+- Target friendly Faction model gains Retaliatory Strike.
 (Retaliatory Strike - Once per turn when an enemy hits this model in melee, it can hit back.
 Once.)

 Feat - Blood Frenzy

-While in the Butcher's control range, friendly Faction models gain an additional die on attack damage rolls this turn.
+While in the Butcher's CTRL range, friendly Faction models gain an additional die on attack damage rolls this turn.

 Thoughts on The Butcher of Khardov